coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 except the fool.
 The redraws are optional.

 *Key:* The magic weapon granted must be one usable by the character.
-It suddenly appears out of nowhere in the character's hand.
+It suddenly appears out of nowhere in the character’s hand.

 *Knight:* The fighter appears out of nowhere and serves loyally until death.
 He or she is of the same race (or kind) and gender as the